nadegegriesser/outfit-service/README.md

 java -jar target/outfit-service-0.0.1-SNAPSHOT.jar
 ```

+## Frontend

+A minimal [Demo] frontend is available to demonstrate the use of the 2 endpoints.

+If the browser supports geolocation and the user accepts to share its coordinates, the endpoint using coordinates is called.
+![Coordinates]

+Otherwise the user can select a country, a city in the previously selected country and query the endpoint using the city id.
+![City]

 ## Tests

 ### Unit tests

-The decision table is tested with JUnit using the Parametrized Runner to check many cases.
+The decision logic is tested with JUnit using the Parametrized runner to check many cases.
+Error cases are tested with the standard JUnit runner using different Dmn files.

-The Weather API client is tested with JUnit using the MockitoJUnitRunner to mock the RestTemplate.
+The Weather API client is tested with JUnit using MockitoJUnitRunner to mock the RestTemplate.
+Caching for the Weather API ist tested with JUnit using SpringJUnit4ClassRunner in combination with Mockito.

-The RestControllers are tested with JUnit using the MockitoJUnitRunner to mock business logic and services.
+The RestControllers are tested with JUnit using MockitoJUnitRunner to mock business logic and services.

 ### Integration tests

-Caching for the Weather API ist tested with JUnit using the SpringJUnit4ClassRunner in combination with Mockito.
+The RestControllers are tested with JUnit using SpringRunner to start the web application, check request validation and test the responses.

 ## Endpoint documentation